-Another consideration for a way to engage neighbors around emergency planning and connection is to designate a neighborhood or community hub.
-This involves identifying a location where community members are able to gather, share ideas, receive training, and access information or resources before, during, and after disaster.
+One way to better engage with neighbors around emergency planning and connection is to designate a neighborhood or community hub.
+This involves identifying a location where community members can gather, share ideas, receive training, and access information or resources before, during, and after a disaster.

-Creating a community hub also opens up opportunities such as the ability to partner with local organizations on community-led initiatives.
+Creating a community hub also opens opportunities such as the ability to partner with local organizations on community-led initiatives.

 Community hubs can be tailored to your individual community or neighborhood needs.
-They can even be as complex as having a local volunteer team that helps organize it or to coordinate activities for neighbors during times of adversity.
+They can even be as complex as having a local volunteer team that helps organize or to coordinate activities for neighbors during times of adversity.

 The Larimer Connects Program helps support development of community hubs, among many other neighborhood connection-building initiatives.
-To find out more information, visit www.larimer.gov/larimer-connects.
+To find out more information, visit www.larimer.gov/emergency/larimer-connects.